-Journalismfund.eu allows EIC to investigate stories thoroughly and independently, by operating as a firewall between donors and journalists.
-The grant agreements are signed between the donors and Journalismfund.eu who is sub-granting to the individual journalists.
-Journalismfund.eu pays out the working grants and all expenses to the journalists and handles the financial reporting to both the team of journalists and the donors.
-This enables the journalists to focus on their prime goal ‘investigative journalism’ and to be rid of the administrative and financial burden.
-As such, Journalismfund.eu provides an incubator that allows EIC to further develop and to become established while simultaneously guaranteeing full independence from the donors.
+Between 2017 and 2019, Journalismfund.eu allowed EIC to investigate stories thoroughly and independently, by operating as a firewall between donors and journalists.
+The grant agreements were signed between the donors and Journalismfund.eu who was sub-granting to the individual journalists.
+Journalismfund.eu paid out the working grants and all expenses to the journalists and handled the financial reporting to both the team of journalists and the donors.
+This enabled the journalists to focus on their prime goal ‘investigative journalism’ and to be rid of the administrative and financial burden.
+As such, Journalismfund.eu provided an incubator that allowed EIC to further develop and to become established while simultaneously guaranteeing full independence from the donors.

 EIC TEAM AND PARTNERS